apiaryio/api-elements.js/README.md

 #### Properties

 ##### parseResult.annotations
 Get an array element of all child elements with the element name `annotation`.
-This property is **ready-only**.
+This property is **read-only**.

 ```js
 let annotations = parseResult.annotations;
 ```

 ##### parseResult.api
 Get the first child element with an element name of `category` and a class name of `api`.
-This property is **ready-only**.
+This property is **read-only**.

 ```js
 let api = parseResult.api;
 ```

 ##### parseResult.errors
 Get an array element of all child elements with the element name `annotation` and class name `error`.
-This property is **ready-only**.
+This property is **read-only**.

 ```js
 let errors = parseResult.errors;
 ```

 ##### parseResult.warnings
 Get an array element of all child elements with the element name `annotation` and class name `warning`.
-This property is **ready-only**.
+This property is **read-only**.

 ```js
 let warnings = parseResult.warnings;